 About 40 trees from Naval Support Activity Crane are being used in the restoration of the USS Constitution.

 NSA Crane has about 53,000 acres of forest filled with white oak trees.
-NSA Crane forester Trent Osmon says these are the same kind of trees that were used to build the historic ship more than two hundred fifteen years ago.
+NSA Crane forester Trent Osmon says these are the same kind of trees that were used to build the historic ship more than 215 years ago.

 “This actually is the original species as far as white oak is concerned,” he says. ”Obviously when it was build in 1790s, it was commissioned in 1797, it was built out of white oak, but more from the Boston area.
 But as you can see there’s not a lot of forest left in the Boston area.”